Thursday 18 July 2019

 You can scavenge for rectifier diodes from an old PC power supply on the low voltage side diodes are usually more efficient lower voltage drop Schottky types.
 Schottky diodes have a low reverse voltage rating of 20V or higher but some newer types are rated at over 100V this means that a low reverse voltage rectifier could be destroyed by the Dynohub at speed if the lamp units are disconnected.

-It is very likely that many working LEDs and optics could be recovered from a broken car head, side and tail light units - generally if one LED fails, open circuit, then the whole unit turns off and a dashboard warning is shown as a legal requirement in order to avoid ambiguity.
+It is very likely that many working LEDs and optics could be recovered from a broken car headlight, side and tail light units - generally if one LED fails, open circuit, then the whole unit turns off and a dashboard warning is shown as a legal requirement in order to avoid ambiguity.
 These units operate from 5V to 24V and will withstand 60V.
-LEDs operate efficiently over a wide current range but their colour may change outside the road-legal red, amber, or white.
+LEDs operate efficiently over a wide current range but their colour may change outside the road-car legal red, amber, or white.
 The intensity is of each colour is also defined law as is the intensity of the stop or tail light functions.

 The red LED colour is controlled by the current fixed and the intensity stop or tail light function is changed by pulse width modulation.
 PWM may operate at 100Hz, on at 100% for the stop function or for 10% of the period, for the tail light function.
 Some LED types are specified to retain their colour over a wide current range and some batches of LEDs colour are stable over a range of current anyway.